 - Our parallel modular can support CANBUS and RS485 communication.
 However, each battery pack should have a unique ID.

-Our parallel modular is widely used for shared electric bike, electric motorcycles, mobile storage equipment and portable cleaning equipment, among others.
+Our parallel modular is widely used for shared electric bike, electric motorcycles, mobile storage equipment, and portable cleaning equipment, among others.

-Working mode of our parallel modular
+The working model of our parallel modular

 - Charge mode: The lower capacity battery pack will be charged in priority.
-When the voltages of the two battery packs or one battery pack are same, the current distribution ratio is equal to the battery capacity ratio.
-For instance, a 40Ah battery is parallel with a 60Ah battery pack as the 40Ah battery pack accounts for 40% of the charger’s output power while the 60Ah battery pack accounts for 60% of the charger’s output power.
+When the voltages of the two battery packs or one battery pack are the same, the current distribution ratio is equal to the battery capacity ratio.
+For instance, a 40Ah battery in parallel with a 60Ah battery pack as the 40Ah battery pack accounts for 40% of the charger’s output power while the 60Ah battery pack accounts for 60% of the charger’s output power.
 The charging current range for each battery is 0-50A whereas the dual battery is 0-100A.

 - Discharge mode: High voltage battery pack will give discharge in priority.
 When two battery packs voltage are equal to two batteries simultaneously to the load discharge, the current distribution ratio is also considered to be equal to the battery capacity ratio.
 For instance, a 40Ah battery in parallel with a 60Ah battery pack where 40Ah battery packs account for 40% of the load input power while the 60Ah battery pack accounts for 60% of the load input power.
 Accordingly, the discharge current range for each battery is 0-150a while the dual battery is 0-300a.

 Three batteries parallel system introduce D1,D2,D3,D4,D5,D6 for fixed the current direction.
-Thus, BAT1, BAT2,and BAT3 are independent.
+Thus, BAT1, BAT2, and BAT3 are independent.

 However, the Diode has a drop voltage VF as shown in the Figure below.

 The NMOSFET drop voltage = ID*RDS.
 We need to choose a low RDS NMOSFET if we want less power loss.
-The control frame is shown in the Figure that follows.
+The control frame is shown in Figure that follows.